Addiction Raw Dehydrated Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The eighth item is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.
+Amongst the fruits and vegetables we find tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 From here, the list goes on to include a number of other items.